Short term and fast loans can used to pay unexpected bills and expenses.

 Unlike traditional business loans, Business Fuel is an innovative product.
 A Cash Advance based on the strength and consistency of your business and your average monthly sales.

-Getcapital is committed to delivering the right outcome for the business each time and as a result we have long term relationships with many of our clients.
+Shift is committed to delivering the right outcome for the business each time and as a result we have long term relationships with many of our clients.
 Uur customer approach is coupled with leading edge technology.

-We have a saying at Sail, ‘With us, you’re not a loan.’
 This idea of not just providing fast, flexible and transparent business loans, but also fully supporting our customers throughout the entire loan process.

 A short term and fast business loan may be an option if you need to secure financing temporarily for your business to continue operations.
 However, practice responsible lending and ensure you have the regular income needed to make the payments on time and adhere to the specified repayment schedule as outlined by the financial institution or lender you choose.